Richard Bellis

-Richard Bellis (born April 3, 1946 in Pasadena, California) is an American film and television music composer, former Composers and Lyricists Guild of America (CLGA) president, former ATAS governor, USC lecturer, musical director and former actor.
+Richard Bellis (born April 3, 1946) is an American film and television music composer, former president of the Composers and Lyricists Guild of America (CLGA), former governor of the ATAS, lecturer at USC, musical director and former child actor.

+Biography

+Early life and career

-Bellis was a child actor and auditioned to be a Mouseketeer.
-Bellis attended John Muir High School from which he graduated in 1964.
+Born in Pasadena, Bellis was a child actor and auditioned to be a Mouseketeer.
+He attended John Muir High School, from which he graduated in 1964.
 Bellis has directed the ASCAP Film Scoring Workshop for many years.

 Bellis has composed and arranged music for the Disney theme parks, starting with arranging music for the opening of the EPCOT Center.
-He would continue working for EPCOT on projects like “Tomorrow’s Child”, Spaceship Earth, and the Imagination Pavilion.
+He would continue working for EPCOT on projects like "Tomorrow's Child", Spaceship Earth, and the Imagination Pavilion.
 He wrote music for the Star Tours ride and Indiana Jones Adventure Stunt show at Disney's Hollywood Studios.

-Before writing the score for Stephen King's It, Bellis had written scores for a number of tv movies.
-However, when opportunities for composing dried up, he started a woodworking business with his wife.
+Bellis has also written scores for a number of television films.

+When opportunities for composing dried up, he started a woodworking business with his wife.
 They built rack-mounted cabinets and console surrounds for those he knew in the music industry, as well as kitchen cabinets and conference room tables.

+Stephen King's It
-When writing for It, he was inspired by Bernard Herrmann, particularly his use of motifs and ostinatos.
-The music for IT was a mixture of circus and carnival music and features a calliope.

-It was a 2-episode supernatural horror and dark fantasy television miniseries, released in 1990.
-When Emmy submissions came, they could only submit one episode and chose to submit the first.
-As a result, he received both his first Emmy nomination and first win in for "Outstanding Individual Achievement in Music Composition for a miniseries or a special (dramatic underscore)" in 1991.
+When writing for Stephen King's It in 1990, Bellis was inspired by Bernard Herrmann, particularly his use of motifs and ostinatos.
+The music for It was a mixture of circus and carnival music and features a calliope.
+When Emmy submissions came, they could only submit one episode, and chose to submit the first.
+As a result, he received both his first Emmy nomination and first win, for "Outstanding Individual Achievement in Music Composition for a miniseries or a special (dramatic underscore)", in 1991.
+He was interviewed in a 2021 documentary film Pennywise: The Story of It.